AlonEirew/wikipedia-to-elastic/README.md

 ## Introduction

+In addition to exporting the clean article text from Wikipedia to Elastic or Json files, this project offers the ability to extract several distinct Wikipedia attributes and relations (listed below).

 ### Special Wikipedia Resources and Attributes
 3 different types of Wikipedia pages are used: {Redirect/Disambiguation/Title} in order to extract 6 different semantic features for tasks such as Identifying Semantic Relations, Entity Linking, Cross Document Co-Reference, Knowledge Graphs, Summarization and other.